jspecify/jspecify/docs/docs/user-guide.md

 ## Java variables are references

 In Java, all non-primitive variables are references.
-We often think of `String x` as meaning "`x` is a `String`", but it really means "`x` is *either* `null` *or* a reference to an actual `String` object".
-JSpecify gives you a way to make it clear whether you really mean that, or you mean that "`x` is definitely a reference to a `String` object, not `null`".
+We often think of a declaration like `String x` as meaning that `x` is a `String`, but it really means that `x` is *either* `null` *or* a reference to an actual `String` object.
+JSpecify gives you a way to make it clear whether you really mean that, or you mean that `x` is definitely a reference to a `String` object and not `null`.

-JSpecify includes a `@NullMarked` annotation.
-In code covered by that annotation, `String x` means "`x` is a reference to a string object", and `@Nullable String x` means "`x` is either null or a reference to a string object"

 ## Types and nullness